markpp/KU-GNN/docker/README.md

 ### Step 2: Build the docker file
 It can take a while, a lot of things are being included.
 Only has to be done when the dockerfile has been changed.
-First, inspect docker/Dockerfile to make sure the ROS environment is setup with the ip of your host machine and the ROS master.
 ```
 cd docker && sh build.sh
 ```

 ### Step 3: run docker
-Look at run.sh and make sure that the catkin_ws folder is mapped correctly.
+Look at run.sh and make sure that the folders are mapped as you want.
 If the container is already running, use the clean.sh script.
 ```
 sh run.sh # gives you a cmdline to the container
 ```